nortikin/sverchok/docs/nodes/field/vector_field_formula.rst

 * **Output**.
 This defines the coordinate system in which the resulting vectors are expressed.
 The available values are **Carhtesian**, **Cylindrical** and **Spherical**.
 The default value is **Carthesian**.
+* **Vectorize**.
+This parameter is available in the N panel only.
+If enabled, then to evaluate formulas for a series of input values, the node will use NumPy functions to perform several computations at a time; otherwise, the formulas will be evaluated separately for each input value.
+The use of vectorization usually makes computations a lot faster (2x to 100x).
+The parameter is enabled by default.
+If you experience some kind of troubles with calculating some of functions (errors or not good enough precision), you can disable this parameter.

 Outputs
 -------